 However, as you might imagine, the more times a marketing message is repeated in exactly the same fashion, the less impact it has.
 So how do we over come this?

-Email marketing, coupled with landing pages and landing page optimisation will be effective, but at a low level making it a numbers game.
-From experience, a 5-10% open rate for emails is about the norm and 1-2% click through would be good.
+Email marketing, coupled with landing pages and landing page optimisation will be effective, but its a numbers game.
+From experience, a 5-10% open rate for emails and 1-2% click through would be good.

-A piece of direct mail arriving through the post is a bit of a novelty now and you have to hold it in your hand to do anything with it.
-It might not get read, but at least you have a better chance of the content being scanned.
+A piece of direct mail arriving through the post is a bit of a novelty now, and you have to hold it in your hand to do anything with it.
+It might not get read, you will have a better chance of the content being scanned.

 You can expect your campaign performance to improve by another 100% with a follow up direct mail piece.

 Craft a letter to these individuals referencing firstly the issues that you have found a common interest in and secondly the other key people in the organisation that you are also writing to.
 Indicate you will also call them in 48 hours to have a discussion about said issues.
 Use a fountain pen if you have one or something that looks like one and hand-write “Dear abc” instead of typing it and sign it “Yours sincerely, your name” in ink – not biro and hand write the envelope.

 A follow up telephone call after the email blast, will further double your campaign performance.
-And if you have also extended your message with direct mail, expect serious non-linear performance improvement.
+And if you have also extended your message with direct mail, expect serious non-linear “turbo-charged” performance improvement!

 Written by Matthew Simmons